jadesoftwarenz/Jade-Mocking-Framework/Documentation/user-guide.md

 This behaviour is supported for instances of any lifetime: persistent, transient, and shared transient.

 The Jade Object Manager provides a mechanism that allows a method to be replaced with an alternative method when called by a specific object.
-The  framework uses this mechanism to replace selected class methods with a default method that mocks the original method.
+The  framework uses this mechanism to replace class methods with a default method that mocks the original method.
+Any class method can be mocked, including event methods, timer methods, and type methods.
+Method mocks for primitive methods are not supported.
 The method mock records the receiver the input parameter values when a method being mocked is called.
 Default values can also be specified for usage IO or output parameters and the return values.
 The method mock can be queried the return the call history, call counts, parameter values received, etc.